KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Feedback-Article.md

 KeyboardKit automatically creates a ``Feedback/StandardService``  instance and injects it into ``KeyboardInputViewController/services``.
 You can replace it at any time, to customize how feedback is triggered.

+## Feedback Service Shorthands

-You can easily resolve various ``FeedbackService`` implementations with these shorthands, sorted by relevance:
+You can easily resolve various service types with these shorthands:

 * ``FeedbackService/standard``
 * ``FeedbackService/disabled``